UPDATE - This subject was added to our documentation, and can be found here.

 page parameter (

-pg_ within URLs) allows referring to a specific layer in context of transformation.
+pg_ within URLs) allows referring to a specific layer in the context of transformation.

 When using this flag,